What To Plant:

 Maintenance

 • Be sure to check outdoor container plants for water.
-They can still dry out even though winter is typically very wet, pay special attention to hanging plants and other container plants protected by the eaves of your home.
-Drier than normal conditions could stress out or kill plants if a hard frost should hit.
+They can still dry out even if we’re having a wet winter so pay special attention to hanging plants and other container plants protected by the eaves of your home.
+Drier than normal conditions can stress out or even kill plants if a hard frost should hit.

 • Start weeding!
 It is VERY IMPORTANT to catch weeds before they go to seed.
 Weeding with a hoe is easy this month because the plants are small and the ground is soft.
 If possible, weed on a day with sunshine and a breeze to ensure freshly-disturbed weeds dry out and die.